wuxin4692/chutes-miner-china/README.md

 The first thing you'll want to do is provision your servers/kubernetes.

-ALL servers must be bare metal/VM, meaning it will not work on Runpod, Vast, etc.
+ALL servers must be bare metal/VM, meaning it will not work on Runpod, Vast, etc., and we do not currently support shared or dynamic IPs - the IPs must be unique, static, and provide a 1:1 port mapping.

 ### Important RAM note!